dubhater/vapoursynth-nnedi3/readme.rst

 The opt parameter is now a boolean.
 If False, only C functions will be used.
 If True, the best functions that can run on your CPU will be selected automatically.

+The ``_FieldBased`` frame property is now used to determine each frame's field dominance.
+The *field* parameter is only a fallback for frames that don't have the ``_FieldBased`` property, or where said property indicates that the frame is progressive.

 ::

    nnedi3.nnedi3_rpow2(clip clip, int rfactor[, int width=clip.width*rfactor, int height=clip.height*rfactor, bint correct_shift=1, int nsize=0, int nns=3, int qual=1, int etype=0, int pscrn=2, bint opt=True, int fapprox=15])